Beetlejuice (1 & 2)

 Cos: Aggie Guerard-Rodgers

-Geena Davis (Barbara Maitland), Alec Baldwin (Adam Maitland), Michael Keaton (Beetlejuice), Catherine O'Hara (Delia Deetz), Glen Shadix (Otho), Winona Ryder (Lydia Deetz), Jeffrey Jones (Charles Deetz), Sylvia Sidney (Juno)
+Geena Davis (Barbara Maitland), Alec Baldwin (Adam Maitland), Michael Keaton (Betelgeuse), Catherine O'Hara (Delia Deetz), Glen Shadix (Otho), Winona Ryder (Lydia Deetz), Jeffrey Jones (Charles Deetz), Sylvia Sidney (Juno)

 The movie amassed a huge cult following since it's 1988 release and is often considered one of the best comedy-horrors of all time.

 Michael Keaton steals all the laughs at the demonic ghost and the special makeup effects are absolutely brilliant, even by modern day standards.
-Unfortunately, the other special effects don't look as good by comparison.
+Unfortunately, the stop motion special effects don't look as good by comparison.

 8/10